Homemade Brown Sugar

 Homemade brown sugar is one of those small swaps that makes a big difference in your off-grid or minimalist pantry.
 Here’s why:

-If you love easy DIY pantry staples, grab my free Ultimate Off-Grid Pantry Starter Guide.
+If you love easy DIY pantry staples, grab my free From Scratch Pantry System.
 It includes this recipe, plus other make-it-yourself essentials like powdered milk mix, homemade garlic powder, and instant soup bases.

 Homemade Brown Sugar Recipe